Board of Directors

 As a board member I want to support, sustain, preserve, and make sure the Club is well-loved for generations to come.
 I will work unceasingly toward those goals.

-SUSAN BANCROFT, Vice President
+SUSAN BANCROFT, President

-Member since 2000, board member since 2010.
+Member since 2000, Director since 2010, President since 2023.

 Since 2008 I have been the show manager for the Ranch Roundup, the club’s September event, which is an annual community gathering promoting and supporting the rich and unique horsemanship traditions here on the California Central Coast.